PelikanFix16/SnakePPO/README.md

 - [ ] Experiment with different hyperparameters for optimization

 ## 👨‍💻 Author
-Developed by **Maurycy Zamojski**.
+Developed by **PelikanFix16**.
 Feel free to reach out or contribute to this project!

 ## ⭐ Contributions
 Pull requests and suggestions are welcome!
 If you find this project useful, give it a **star** ⭐ on GitHub!